walquis/learning-git/syllabus-session-2.md

 ## Overview

-Having learned how to package local changes into git's Three Objects and move them among the Three Trees, we now move up a level:  Using those tools to communicate about changes effectively with our team and our Future Selves.
+Having learned how to package local changes into git's Three Objects and move them among the Three Trees, we now move up a level.
+In Session Two, we will use git to smoothly swap changes with our team and our Future Selves.

 ## Prerequisites